paucku/tgb/README.md

 SEARCH & REPLACE in files.
 Replaces the first argument to the second argument in ALL files recursively in the current directory.

 # SAMEDATE
 Finds all files which are tagged with the same date.
+The date is given in the first argument in the form YYYY-MM-DD.
 If a NUMBER is given as second argument it will also give all files tagged with the same date and NUMBER of days before and after this date.